Bridge to College

 - Fulfills the Transition Course Graduation Pathway for English language arts

-- Juniors completing the course may qualify for a dual‑credit College Composition course as seniors
+- Juniors completing the course may qualify for a dual credit College Composition course as seniors

-Instructional delivery: In person or online
+Instructional Delivery: In person or online

-What is Bridge to College Math?
+What is Bridge to College Mathematics?

 Rather than repeating Algebra II, the course: